-Wearable devices – including smart glasses, fitness tracking bracelets, smart watches and technology-infused jewelry – are touted as the next big wave on the digital front.
+Wearable devices – including smart glasses, fitness tracking bracelets, smartwatches and technology-infused jewellery – are touted as the next big wave on the digital front.
 However, risk, legal, and insurance experts have warned of many uncertainties associated with these new technologies.

 Smart Problems, No Answers

 - Smart glasses: This type of technology adds information to what the user sees, so it can help improve efficiency and productivity.
 However, smart glasses could also distract the wearers, causing car accidents or injuries.
 More worrisome is the fact that smart glasses are able to capture real-time facial images and video and search data on a person, causing many to be concerned about privacy controls (or lack thereof).